Easy Healthy Orange Chicken

 - ½ cup freshly squeezed orange juice, approximately 2 medium oranges

 - 2 tsp cornstarch, fully dissolved in 1 TB water

 - 2 tsp olive or canola oil

 - 1 ½ lbs boneless/skinless chicken thighs, chicken breast can be used, though dark meat yields more tender results

 - Optional: Cooked rice for serving

-- In now-empty pan, add the orange sauce mixture.
+- Heat Sauce: In now-empty pan, add the orange sauce mixture.
 Cook and stir over medium heat until thickened, 30 seconds.
 Return the cooked chicken back to pan, along with any accumulated juices.
 Toss to coat chicken.

 - Serve: Serve immediately over cooked rice.
 Sprinkle with scallions for garnish and extra Sriracha sauce on the side, if desired.
 Leftovers can be covered and refrigerated for several days.